-Book now an cheap transfer from Malaga airport to Cadiz for only 255 € with our transfer services by clicking on .
+Book now an cheap taxi from Malaga airport to Cadiz for only 255 € with our transfer services by clicking on .

 The city of Cadiz is quite possibly one of the oldest in the western part of Europe.
 During the more than 3 millennia have passed different civilizations, such as the Iberians, Greeks, Phoenicians, Romans, Visigoths, Arabs, etc.